CAPABILITY · OPS & BACK-OFFICE

 Which systems can you connect?

 We build to any system with a documented REST API or webhook support.
 Common combinations we've scoped: HubSpot, Salesforce, Pipedrive, and Zoho on the CRM side; QuickBooks Online, Xero, and FreshBooks on accounting; Asana, ClickUp, Monday, and Basecamp on project management; Clio, MyCase, and Filevine for legal; Buildertrend and CoConstruct for construction; Jane App, Cliniko, and Kareo for health and allied health.
-If your platform isn't on this list, send us the API docs link during the audit and we'll tell you within 48 hours whether it's buildable and what the complexity looks like.
+If your platform isn't on this list, send the API docs link during the audit and we'll tell you within 48 hours whether it's buildable and what the complexity looks like.

 When two systems have conflicting data for the same field, which one wins?